slatedb/slatedb/CLEAN_SLATE.md

 This vision has led us to support the following features in SlateDB:

-- **Zero-disk architecture**: SlateDB should be capable of running withhout any disks.
+- **Zero-disk architecture**: SlateDB should be capable of running without any disks.
 Object storage is always the only source of truth.
 - **Single-writer**: SlateDB only needs to support one writer process at a time.
 SlateDB should enforce this property.
 Applications that need multiple writers should use multiple SlateDB databases as partitions.
 - **Multi-reader**: SlateDB allows multiple processes, potentially across multiple machines, to read from a single SlateDB database.
 - **Read caching**: SlateDB should cache reads to improve performance and reduce cloud API costs.